dipudl/Interactive-Dictionary-and-Paragraph-Autocorrect/README.md

 4) If you face any problem while using this program then feel free to contact us at "dipu234dahal@gmail.com".

-5) It's your choice to give or not to give credit to us while using the files of this project.
-Feel free to contribute to this project.
+5) Feel free to contribute to this project.

-Lastly, it's all yours now.
-Use them wisely. :)
+*Lastly, have fun with it. :)*

-IDE used to develop this program: Codeblocks
+IDE used to develop this program: *Codeblocks.*
 This program may be helpful for students learning C programming language to make a GUI based C programming project as a part of college project or skill development.